High-speed steel

 High-speed steel (HSS or HS) is a subset of tool steels, commonly used as cutting tool material.

-It is often used in power-saw blades and drill bits.
-It is superior to the older high-carbon steel tools used extensively through the 1940s in that it can withstand higher temperatures without losing its temper (hardness).
-This property allows HSS to cut faster than high carbon steel, hence the name high-speed steel.
-At room temperature, in their generally recommended heat treatment, HSS grades generally display high hardness (above Rockwell hardness 60) and abrasion resistance (generally linked to tungsten and vanadium content often used in HSS) compared with common carbon and tool steels.
+Compared to high-carbon steel tools, high-speed steels can withstand higher temperatures without losing their temper (hardness), allowing use of faster cutting speeds.
+At room temperature, in their generally recommended heat treatment, HSS grades generally display high hardness (above 60 Rockwell C) and abrasion resistance compared with common carbon and tool steels.
+There are several different types of high speed steel, such as M42 and M2.

 History

-In 1868 English metallurgist Robert Forester Mushet developed Mushet steel, considered the forerunner of modern high-speed steels.
+In 1868, English metallurgist Robert Forester Mushet developed Mushet steel, considered the forerunner of modern high-speed steels.
 It consisted of 2% carbon, 2.5% manganese, and 7% tungsten.
 The major advantage of this steel was that it hardened when air cooled from a temperature at which most steels had to be quenched for hardening.
 Over the next 30 years, the most significant change was the replacement of manganese with chromium.